 SARA Title III created the Emergency Planning & Community Right to Know Act (EPCRA), a statue designed to improve community access to information about community hazards and to facilitate the development of chemical emergency response plans by state/tribe and local governments.
-The Laboratory was required to report sulfuric acid from lead acid batteries, as quantities exceeded the 500 pound threshold reporting limit, under EPCRA Section 12..
-Sulfuric acid from fork trucks and banks of batteries (UPSs) are not exempt and therefore must be counted.
-Laboratory research chemicals are exempt from EPCRA Sections 302-303, 311-312 and 313.
-The Laboratory did not store any research related chemicals in excess or near EPCRA threshold limits in 2013.
-The Laboratory does maintain memorandums of understanding (MOU) with the Iowa State University Department of Pubic Safety and the City of Ames Fire Department for emergency and hazardous material situations.
-Copies of MOU's are located in the "Ames Laboratory Emergency Plan".
-The Laboratory was not required to report under EPCRA Section 304 as there were no reportable releases in 2013.
+The Laboratory was required to report sulfuric acid from lead acid batteries used in fork trucks and UPSs due to quantities exceeding the 500 pound threshold reporting limit, under EPCRA Section 12 Laboratory research chemicals are exempt from EPCRA Sections 302-303, 311-312 and 313.
+The Laboratory did not store any research related chemicals in excess or near EPCRA threshold limits in 2014.
+The Laboratory maintains memorandums of understanding (MOU) with the Iowa State University Department of Public Safety and the City of Ames Fire Department for emergency and hazardous material situations.
+Copies of MOU's are located in the Ames Laboratory Emergency Plan(Plan 46300.001 Rev13).
+The Laboratory was not required to report under EPCRA Section 304 as there were no reportable releases in 2014.

-Spills to the environment are reported to the Iowa Department of Natural Resources (IDNR) in accordance with the IAC, Rule 567, Chapter 131.
-Spills are cleaned up in accordance with the IAC, Rule 567, Chapter 133.
+Releases to the environment are reported to the Iowa Department of Natural Resources (IDNR) in accordance with the IAC, Rule 567, Chapter 131.
+Spills/releases are cleaned up in accordance with the IAC, Rule 567, Chapter 133.
 There is no minimum reportable quantity under Chapter 131.
-There were no reportable spills or releases in 2013.
+There were no reportable spills or releases in 2014.
 Reportable spills, releases and occurrences are entered in DOE's Occurrence Reporting and Processing System (ORPS) as prescribed in DOE Manual 231.1-2.
 The Laboratory also reports any "reportable" spills/releases to DOE-AMSO.